BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/2-IVIS-Spectrum/technology-overview.rst

 .. raw:: html

 - **Limited spatial resolution**
-Photon scattering in biological tissues limits the spatial resolution of in vivo optical imaging by reducing localization accuracy, particularly for deep-seated emission sources.
-The deeper the signal origin, the more pronounced the scattering, resulting in increased signal blurring and decreased anatomical precision.
+Photon scattering in biological tissues limits the **spatial resolution** of in vivo optical imaging by **reducing localization**
+**accuracy**, particularly for deep-seated emission sources.
+The deeper the signal origin, the more pronounced the scattering, resulting in **increased signal blurring** and **decreased anatomical precision**.
 Bioluminescence imaging avoids autofluorescence but suffers from low photon output and tissue scattering, which contribute to low spatial resolution and reduced signal localization accuracy.

 - **Autofluorescence and background noise**
-Endogenous tissue autofluorescence, primarily from skin, fur, and diet, reduces signal-to-noise ratios in fluorescence imaging.
+Endogenous tissue autofluorescence, primarily from skin, fur, and diet, **reduces signal-to-noise ratios** in fluorescence imaging.

 - **Quantitative limitations**
-Signal intensity is influenced by reporter brightness, depth, biological variability, and animal positioning, making fluorescence and bioluminescence data semi-quantitative unless normalized with appropriate controls.
+Signal intensity is influenced by reporter brightness, depth, biological variability, and animal positioning, making fluorescence and bioluminescence **data semi-quantitative** unless normalized with appropriate controls.

-- **Substrate and probe delivery issues** Bioluminescence imaging requires substrate administration (D-luciferin), and signal intensity is influenced by delivery efficiency, biodistribution, metabolism, and perfusion.
+- **Substrate and probe delivery issues** Bioluminescence imaging requires **substrate administration** (D-luciferin), and signal intensity is influenced by delivery efficiency, biodistribution, metabolism, and perfusion.
 Moreover, because luciferase activity is dependent on intracellular ATP and oxygen, the signal is sensitive to hypoxic or necrotic environments, potentially leading to variability across tissues or in disease states.
 Similarly, fluorescent probes may suffer from non-specific distribution, poor bioavailability,